microsoft/nlp-recipes/tests/README.md

 For executing the Python integration tests:

-    pytest tests/integration -m "integration and not spark and not gpu"
+    pytest tests/integration -m "integration and not gpu"

 For executing the Python GPU integration tests:

-    pytest tests/integration -m "integration and not spark and gpu"

-For executing the PySpark integration tests:

-    pytest tests/integration -m "integration and spark and not gpu"
+    pytest tests/integration -m "integration and gpu"

 </details>